Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

 - Cramping on one side of the pelvis

-Additional and more severe symptoms may develop if an ectopic pregnancy is not identified and treated, so it is important for females of childbearing age to talk with a doctor if they notice these symptoms.
+Additional and more severe symptoms may develop if an ectopic pregnancy is not identified and treated, so it is important if you’re of childbearing age to talk with a doctor if you notice these symptoms.

 Pregnancy testing may also be done as a routine test prior to some medical treatments, such as surgeries or chemotherapy, that could potentially harm a fetus.

-For any specific patient, a doctor is in the best position to determine if a pregnancy test is appropriate.
+A doctor can best determine if a pregnancy test is appropriate.

 Finding a Pregnancy Test

 Laboratory tests such as blood draws and urine samples generally need to be ordered by a health care professional.
-Either of these tests can take place in the doctor’s office, hospital, or another laboratory.
-Urine tests can also be taken at home.
-If you suspect you are pregnant, talk with your health care professional about how to get a pregnancy test.
+Either of these tests can take place in a doctor’s office, hospital, or laboratory.
+Urine pregnancy tests can ordered or be taken at home.
+If you suspect you are pregnant, talk with your health care professional about how to get a blood pregnancy test.

 Can I take the test at home?